Nursultan Nazarbayev International Airport: T1 – international terminal

-T2 – Domestic Terminal
+T2 – domestic terminal

+Terminal 2 (despite its name, the older facility) is the original passenger terminal of the Nursultan Nazarbayev International Airport.
+The concept of the T2 building was designed by the late Japanese architect Kisho Kurokawa (or Kisho Kurokawa Architect & Associates) and, at present, serves all domestic flights.
+The inaugural international flight was a Transaero Airlines flight to Domodedovo Airport (DME) in Moscow.
+The passenger terminal consists of a basement level, two basic passenger levels and three VIP levels (building area 9,260m² and floor area 23,892m²).
+The central concourse is situated in a dome 45m in diameter and 36m in height, based on the shape of a traditional Kazakhstan moveable house called a ‘Yurt’.

-The concept of T2 - terminal building has been designed by the late Japanese architect Kisho Kurokawa.
-With the opening of the new international terminal, the old terminal (now labelled "T2") is now dedicated to departures and arrivals of domestic flights.
+With the opening of the new international terminal, the old terminal (now labelled "T2") is now dedicated to departures and arrivals of domestic flights and specialises in servicing air passengers traveling through the territory of Kazakhstan.
 T2 - was the original and only terminal when the airport was reconstructed in 2005.
 On 2 February 2005, the grand opening of the T2 passenger terminal of the airport took place.
 The terminal area is more than 25 thousand square meters.
-Number of check-in counters - 24, 2 luggage straps.
+Terminal 2 is equipped with 24 check-in counters, six aerobridges, two baggage carousels, and six gates.
 The design of the airport is the fusion of eastern and western traditions.
-The building has five floors, panoramic elevators, escalators, aerobridges, lounges and the system of automatic check-in for passengers, airport shops, restaurants, cafes, a pharmacy, a call-center, Wi-Fi and other facilities.
+The building has five floors, panoramic elevators, escalators, aerobridges, lounges and the system of automatic check-in for passengers, airport shops, restaurants, cafes, a pharmacy, a call-center and other facilities.
+A small supermarket, known as Galmart, is open to both travellers and the general public.
+There is free Wi-Fi access in the building.

+Primarily utilised by major Kazakhstan carriers Air Astana Group airlines: Air Astana and FlyArystan, Qazaq Air, and SCAT Airlines use Terminal 2.
+Terminal 2 has 6 gates equipped with jetbridges, including several ground level boarding gates.
+Terminal 2 houses exclusive Air Astana lounge.

+Airside connectors

+There are airside connectors at NQZ that enable passengers to move between adjacent terminal buildings while staying within the secure area.

+Air traffic

+Main airlines based at NQZ

+The following airlines maintain hub or base operations at Nursultan Nazarbayev International Airport: